mdn/temp-processes/issues.md

 Review each issue against the following checklist to ensure that the issue contains the described information for someone to start working on the bug:

-- MDN URL where the problem has been found.
+- URL of the MDN Web Docs page with the problem or URL of an example MDN Web Docs page if the problem exists on multiple pages.
-- The specific heading or section on the MDN Web Docs page where the problem can be found.
+- The specific heading or section on the MDN Web Docs page where the problem was found.
-- URL of an example page or repository related to the bug, if appropriate.
-- A clear description of what the problem is.
+- A clear description of the incorrect, unhelpful, incomplete, or missing information.

 If any of the above information is not present, then you should ask the author of the issue to provide these details and resume triaging the issue only after those details have been provided.
 It is okay to wait for up to a week to get a response from the author.